School Code of Behaviour

 Suspension and Expulsion

 As per “Developing a Code of Behaviour: Guidelines for Schools” (National Education and Welfare Board), suspension is defined as “requiring the student to absent himself/herself from the school for a specified, limited period of school days.”
-The Board of Management formally delegates to the Principal the authority to suspend a pupil in the following circumstances:
+The Board of Management formally delegates to the Principal (or Deputy Principal if the Principal is absent), the authority to suspend a pupil in the following circumstances:

 Fair procedures based on principles of natural justice will be followed when proposing to suspend or expel a pupil.
 Fair procedures have two essential parts: